-- Once your Nest scans available networks, locate your Wi-Fi and, if you have one, put in your password.
+- After your Nest has scanned nearby networks, find your Wi-Fi and, if you have one, enter your password.

-Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
+Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery last an average of several months.
 It can be recharged using a USB charger that comes with the Nest.

 4. Shutting Off a Nest Thermostat

-If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.
+If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.

 To select Off mode on the thermostat: